Booking.com Host Guide for Beginners

 You can list any type of property for free.

-It’s possible to import many of the details from your existing listings, so you can save some time.
+It’s possible to import many of the details from your existing listings on other travel websites so that you can save some time.

 You can set your own house rules for guests, and they must agree to them before they make a booking.